chutasano/AndroidContinuations/README.md

 This is a continuation (heh) to the Bluetooth Comp.
 Offloader project I started.

-Currently: No errors.
-The output is wrong though so I need to fix that
+Currently: Ay it actually works.
+Now I want to make a generation scheme

 Goal: implement continuations and try to provide a robust generation scheme for necessary code conversions/generation